-Already this activated and inspired people who wanted to contribute but did not have a clear view of their own or their unit’s role in the city’s climate work.
-In some cases, people did not even know that their unit was responsible for a certain climate action.
+This already activated and inspired people who wanted to contribute but did not have a clear view of their own or their unit’s role in the city’s climate work.
+In some cases, employees were not even aware that their unit was responsible for a certain climate action.

-Kausal Watch goes a long way in engaging people, as the platform also requires people to set up smaller tasks within actions.
-The tasks have deadlines and automatic reminders.
+Kausal Watch goes a long way in engaging people, as the platform also enables users to plan the work on action by dividing it to smaller tasks.
+The tasks can have deadlines and automatic reminders.

 Having used Kausal Watch for a couple of months for the monitoring, management and communication of their climate plan, they also wanted to introduce other sustainability-focused plans on the same platform.
 First, they added their newly launched circular economy roadmap, and the next one will be the biodiversity protection plan.